jorgebucaran/superfine/README.md

 ### `patch(node, vdom)`

-Render a virtual DOM. `patch` takes a DOM node to patch, a virtual DOM, and returns the updated DOM node.
+Render a virtual DOM on the DOM. `patch` takes an existing DOM node, a virtual DOM, and returns the patched DOM node.

 ```js
 const main = patch(